 Haack et al. (2007) tested what happens across 10 consecutive nights of four-hour sleep in a randomized controlled trial with 18 healthy volunteers.
 By the end of the restriction period, IL-6 levels were elevated compared to the eight-hour sleep condition (p < 0.05).
 The IL-6 elevation correlated with increased pain sensitivity (r = 0.67, p < 0.01) - demonstrating that the inflammatory response was not just measurable in blood work but was producing measurable downstream effects.

 The 2026 meta-analysis by Ballesio et al. sharpened the threshold.
-Across 35 human experimental studies (n = 887), multiple nights of partial sleep deprivation — averaging 4.3 hours for three or more consecutive nights — produced an IL-6 effect size of 0.42 (p < 0.01) and a CRP effect size of 0.76 (p = 0.03).
-A single night of total sleep deprivation did not.
-This converges with Irwin et al.'s (2016) earlier meta-analysis of 72 studies (n > 50,000), which found the same distinction: chronic sleep disturbance — not isolated total deprivation — drove sustained elevations in CRP and IL-6 across cohort and experimental designs.
+Across 35 human experimental studies (n = 887), multiple nights of partial sleep deprivation – averaging 4.3 hours for three or more consecutive nights – produced an IL-6 effect size of 0.42 (p < 0.01) and a CRP effect size of 0.76 (p = 0.03).
+A single night of total or partial sleep deprivation did not.
+This converges with Irwin et al.'s (2016) earlier meta-analysis of 72 studies (n > 50,000), which found the same distinction: chronic sleep disturbance – not isolated total deprivation – was associated with sustained elevations in CRP and IL-6 across cohort and experimental designs.
 The pattern is consistent: it is chronic partial restriction, not an isolated bad night, that drives the sustained peripheral inflammation.

 What Is Brain Fog and Is It Caused by Inflammation?